-- a) LFG is collected and destroyed; - b) The escape of fugitive LFG and any potential exposure of people to LFG or LFG related odour is minimised; - c) Risk of landfill fires is prevented as far as practicable; and. - d) Achievement of the conditions of this consent. - 23.
-As a minimum the LFG management practices and procedures of the Landfill Development Management Plan and Landfill Closure Management Plan must include the following: - a) Estimates of LFG generation and recovery for the landfill, including method, assumptions and results; - Description of the design of the LFG collection and destruction system, including wells, laterals, manifolds, engine and flare system and the staging and timing of the installation of those components; - c) Operation and maintenance procedures for the LFG collection and destruction system, including operating criteria and parameters, system monitoring plan (parameters, frequencies, locations) trigger levels for relevant parameters including methane, carbon dioxide, oxygen, and carbon monoxide, response actions for trigger level exceedances, system operation and adjustment and system maintenance; - d) LFG perimeter and surface monitoring locations, parameters, frequencies, trigger levels and methodology for each monitoring location and monitoring parameter, including contingency response procedures in the event of trigger level exceedance.
-As a minimum this must address the monitoring requirements in Conditions 24 32 of this consent; and - e) Record keeping and reporting requirements.
+20.23.
+As a minimum the LFG management practices and procedures of the Landfill Development Management Plan and Landfill Closure Management Plan must include the following:

+- a) Estimates of LFG generation and recovery for the landfill, including method, assumptions and results; - a)b) Description of the design of the LFG collection and destruction system, including wells, laterals, manifolds, engine and flare system and the staging and timing of the installation of those components; - b)c)Operation and maintenance procedures for the LFG collection and destruction system, including operating criteria and parameters, system monitoring plan (parameters, frequencies, locations) trigger levels for relevant parameters including methane, carbon dioxide, oxygen, and carbon monoxide, response actions for trigger level exceedances, system operation and adjustment and system maintenance; - c)d)LFG perimeter and surface monitoring locations, parameters, frequencies, trigger levels and methodology for each monitoring location and monitoring parameter, including contingency response procedures in the event of trigger level exceedance.
+As a minimum this must address the monitoring requirements in Ceonditions 242 - 3225 of this consent; and - d)e) Record keeping and reporting requirements.